Want your child to swim like a fish and embrace the water? Step One: Ditch the water wings.

 My guys went to a course through Baby Otter (Florida) called: Turn, Kick, Reach.
 It’s a 5-day program that teaches children from 9 months plus, how to save themselves if they fall into a pool.
 I cannot recommend it enough.

 A company called Puddle Jumper puts out a really cute alternative to a standard life jacket.
 The product is U.S. Coast Guard approved.

-Note – this product still keeps them in a vertical position and hinders the swim process but at least it’s safe.
+Note – this product still keeps them in a vertical position and hinders the swimming process but at least it’s safe.

-If throwing a kids pool party, neighbourhood BBQ, etc. Basically any event where there are loads of distractions and water involved – Consider hiring a lifeguard.
+If throwing a kids pool party, neighborhood BBQ, etc. Basically, in any event, where there are loads of distractions and water involved – Consider hiring a lifeguard.

 I raised three boys on a Caribbean Island.
 Our house backed onto a pool and behind the pool lay the Atlantic Ocean.
 In summers, the boys spend much of their time on a Canadian lake.
 We’re also avid boaters.
 Water is a huge part of our lives and so learning to swim was paramount from the time they could crawl.